koordinates/python-client/docs/source/user/quickstart.rst

 Tokens need to be `created with scopes appropriate <https://support.koordinates.com/hc/en-us/articles/204890044-Koordinates-Token-API>`_ for the APIs you are utilising.
 For example, to query Sets you need a token with the ``sets:read`` scope, and to create or update a Set you need a token with the ``sets:write`` scope.

-If a required scope isn't associated with the token, you will receive an `InvalidTokenScope`_ exception.
+If a required scope isn't associated with the token, you will receive an :py:exc:`koordinates.exceptions.InvalidTokenScope` exception.

 In addition to the scopes, the user or group owner of the token needs appropriate permissions for the actions they're attempting to take - for example, viewing a particular Set.

-If required permissions aren't present, you will receive a :py:class`Forbidden`_ exception.
+If required permissions aren't present, you will receive a :py:exc:`koordinates.exceptions.Forbidden` exception.

 Creating tokens from the command line
 -------------------------------------